 - Never Say "Die": Is constantly worried about everything being 'doomed'.
 According to Gene Yang, Ho-Tun was originally worried about death.
 Nick nixed that as being inappropriate for the comic's younger demographic.
 Gene Yang admitted it was funnier this way.

 Ursa's former lover.
 He was ready to marry her, when Ozai came and forced her marry him.
-Ikem tried to intervene, but Ursa worried about him and her family made him give up.
+Ikem tried to intervene, but Ursa, worried about him and her family, made him give up.
 After Ursa was exiled she returned home to find Ikem had vanished, but soon discovers he was actually transformed into Noren.
 The two got married and had a daughter named Kiyi.
 He is now the step-father of Zuko and Azula.

 - Beard of Sorrow: Grows one after Ursa is forced to accept Ozai's proposal.